docusign/docusign-esign-csharp-client/README.md

 4. In System variables, select path and edit

-5. After semicolon, write "C:\Program Files\dotnet"
+5. In a modal window press "New" button and write "C:\Program Files\dotnet"

 6. Click on Ok button till end.